-How to fund your new checking account or verify small deposits
+Fund your new checking account or verify small deposits

 Most banks that don’t use ChexSystem require an instant deposit once your account is approved.
-If you’re opening an account online but don’t have a way to fund it instantly with another account or credit card, it’s likely online accounts can be funded with a prepaid card.
+If you’re opening an account online but don’t have a way to fund it instantly with another bank account or credit card, it’s likely online accounts can be funded with a prepaid debit card.
 Or, use PayPal® to add money to your new bank account.
-It’s fairly simple and with PayPal® your account can be funded in 2-3 days.
+It’s fairly simple and with PayPal®, your account can be funded in 2-3 days.

 Safe check ordering